Warrior triptychs

 Robinson: T281

-Title: Horikawa yo-uchi no zu
+Title: The Night Attack at Horikawa (Horikawa yo-uchi no zu, 堀河夜討之圖)

 Description: Tosa- Shôshun brought captive by Benkei before Yoshitsune and Shizuka-gozen